pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ### ⚙️ Settings
 It is also possible to configure what information is being sent through the following options available in the plugin settings:

+#### Twitch Extension
 - `Sync enabled`: toggle off to disable all syncing and clear current data with all viewers.
 - `Twitch extension token`: the login token specifically for the Twitch Extension you want to send the data to.
 This authenticates RuneLite to change data in the extension.
 This token should be retrieved when configuring the extension in the online Twitch interface.
 - `Overlay top position`: tweak where a Twitch Extension overlay would be positioned to match your screen layout.
 - `Sync delay`: delay the synchronization with x amount of seconds to match the broadcaster video & audio delay.
 Also use this to tweak when the video is delayed due to general networking.
-- `Twitch Extension ID`: the unique identifier of the Twitch Extension where the data should be sent to.
-This is pre-filled with an extension known to work well with this plugin.
+- `Multi-log display name`: when multi-logging set the display name of the account you want to sync.
+When multiple Runelite apps are open at the same time it uses the same settings to send data to Twitch.
+This is to filter out only the account you want to synchronize.

+#### Items
 - `Sync inventory items`: toggle to sync inventory items.
 - `Sync equipment items`: toggle to sync equipment items.
 - `Sync bank items`: toggle to sync bank items.
 - `Max bank items`: the maximum amount of bank items with an upper limit set by the plugin.
+- `Sync collection log`: toggle to sync collection log.

+#### Combat
 - `Sync combat statistics`: toggle to sync combat statistics.
 - `Track magic spells`: enable tracking of freezes, entangles, blood spells and splashes.
 - `Track damage by others`: enable tracking of hitsplats of other players.